Oratory of Saint Philip Neri: United Kingdom

 Saint John Henry Newman founded the first Oratory in the English-speaking world when he established the Birmingham Oratory in the city of Birmingham on 2 February 1848.
 This was initially located at Old Oscott, which Newman renamed Maryvale (after the Oratory church in Rome, Santa Maria in Vallicella).
 After a couple of moves this community eventually settled in Edgbaston.
-Attached to the Birmingham Oratory was the Oratory School now at Woodcote, Berkshire, near Reading.
+Attached to the Birmingham Oratory was The Oratory School now at Woodcote, Berkshire, near Reading.

 In 1849 a second congregation was founded in King William Street, Strand, London (the London Oratory), with Frederick William Faber as superior; in 1854 it was transferred to Brompton.
 The Fathers of the London Oratory founded the London Oratory School in 1863, which continues providing education in the Oratorian tradition to this day.
 Its church, the Church of the Immaculate Heart of Mary, was consecrated on 16 April 1884 and is the second largest Roman Catholic church in London.

 A House also exists in Oxford (the Oxford Oratory).

-As of October 2013, the church of St Wilfrid, York, was turned over to the Oxford Oratorians on the retirement of the incumbent parish priest and is now canonically established, known as the York Oratory.
+In October 2013, the church of St Wilfrid, York, was turned over to the Oxford Oratorians on the retirement of the incumbent parish priest and is now canonically established, known as the York Oratory.

 In Manchester (St Chad's) there is a community canonically established on the Feast of All Saints, 2019.

 There are also Houses in Formation at St Alban-on-the-Moors Church, Cardiff, as of April 2016, in Bournemouth, as of May 2017, and in Edinburgh, as of 25 March 2025.